 Kansas Jones has it all: class president, varsity swim team, straight-A student, a future at MIT.

-Kansas thought twelve weeks was plenty of time to make a decision, but with finals, college applications, and the R2-RoboCon competition piling up, the clock is ticking faster than she ever imagined.
-And when a family tragedy shifts her perspective, she finds herself facing a choice that no blueprint can solve.
+Kansas thinks twelve weeks is plenty of time to act, but with finals, college applications, and the R2-RoboCon competition piling up, the clock is ticking faster than she ever imagined.

 Catalyst by Laurie Halse Anderson